OSU-CMS/Ph2_ACF_GUI/README.md

 ```
 vim -d Setup_template.sh Setup.sh
 ```
-and then copy and paste whatever lines are needed to your `Gui/siteSettings.py` file.
+and then copy and paste whatever lines are needed to your `Setup.sh` file.

-10. Edit fc7_ip_address.txt so that the ip addresses for your fc7 boards are listed.
+11. Edit fc7_ip_address.txt so that the ip addresses for your fc7 boards are listed.

-11. Default settings are specified in the `Gui/siteSettings.py` file.
+12. Default settings are specified in the `Gui/siteSettings.py` file.
 This is where you set the default configurations for your system.
 This file does not exist on the repository, but instead there is a `Gui/siteSettings_template.py` file.
 Copy this file:
 ```
 cp Gui/siteSettings_template.py Gui/siteSettings.py
 ```